wangraying/sglang/docs/benchmark/benchmark.md

 #### Observations

+1. By comparing the performance when mixed-running is enabled and disabled, we could observe an expected output throughput, which is along with a decreased ITL latency in most cases.
-1. With mixed-running enabled, we observe an increased ITL latency as the prefill chunk size increases.
-This is because an increase in chunk size leads to a decrease in the number of prefilled chunks, thus reducing the number of decode tokens to piggyback in a mixed running batch.
+2. When mixed-running is enabled, We also observe an increased ITL latency as the chunked prefill size increases.
+This is because larger prefill will create *generation stalls*.
-2. The impact to TTFT latency is not that obvious.
-For datasets with shorter contex lengths, such as Random-1000 and ShareGPT, a larger prefilled chunk size is preferred.
+3. The impact to TTFT latency is not that obvious.
+For datasets with shorter contex lengths, such as Random-1000 and ShareGPT, a larger chunked prefill size is preferred.
-3. The overall impact varies with the characteristics of the datasets.
+4. The overall impact varies with the characteristics of the datasets.
 The optimal setting may need more sophisticated methods for exploration and exploitation.
-But setting prefilled chunk size to 512 with mixed-running enabled seems to be a good point to start with.
+But setting chunked prefill size to 512 with mixed-running enabled seems to be a good point to start with.